 There are many traits to a great customer success story.
 The more of them a story leverages, the more memorable and effective it can be.
 Typically, a well-told story includes the following…

-- MAGNETISM – What interests people is something exciting or emotional.
+- MAGNETISM – What captivates attention is something exciting or emotional.
 Even with B2B products.
 Storytellers must find a way to make readers care about the story being told.

 - FOCUS – To be powerful, a story must focus on a well-defined series of events or a single moment in time.

 - CLARITY – Success stories are usually told in the third person.
 The storyteller must provide clear details on events, people, time and place.